Profiling Deep Learning Applications¶

 --> Open

-and selecting however many reports we would like to see in a combined timeline,
+and selecting however many reports we would like to see in a combined timeline, nsys

 prompts the user to allow for a "multi-report view".
-These can also be
+These can also be viewed separately.

-Profiler Options
+Profiler Options¶

 In both cases, nsys